Investor Network on Climate Risk

-The Investor Network on Climate Risk (INCR) is a network of investors and financial institutions that promotes better understanding of the financial risks and investment opportunities posed by climate change.
+The Investor Network on Climate Risk (INCR) is a nonprofit organization of investors and financial institutions that promotes better understanding of the financial risks and investment opportunities posed by climate change.
 INCR is coordinated by Ceres, a coalition of investors and environmental groups working to advance sustainable prosperity.

 History

 The Investor Network on Climate Risk (INCR) was launched at the first Institutional Investor Summit on Climate Risk at the United Nations in November 2003.
 INCR's membership consists of more than 200 investors managing nearly $38 trillion in assets.
 Members include asset managers, state and city treasurers and comptrollers, public and labor pension funds, foundations, and other institutional investors.
 INCR leverages the collective power of these investors to promote improved investment practices, policies, disclosure and corporate governance practices on the business risks and opportunities posed by climate change.